taketakeyyy/oxgame/README.md

 # oxgame

-oxmage is tic tac toe. it is powered by minimax method.
+oxgame is tic tac toe. it is powered by minimax method.

 # Usage